 Notice of changes

 RANZCO and Cliftons have a contingency plan to address issues on the day of examination.
 There is an invigilator and technical support officer in each venue.
-The relevant RANZCO Examination Chair, Examiner-in-Charge/Subject Leader, Education Coordinator and IT Officer will also monitor all venues.
-In the event of complete computer failure, hard copies of the examination are available for all candidates.
+The relevant RANZCO Examination Chairperson, Examiner-in-Charge, Subject Leader, Education Coordinator, and IT Officer will also monitor all venues.
+In the event of complete computer failure, hard copies of the examination are available for candidates.

 Online registration for the Semester 2 2018 basic examinations is now available through your trainee dashboard.
 Online registration for the Semester 1 2019 advanced examinations will open on 1 September 2018 and close on 16 November 2018.
 The eligibility requirements for each examination are in the Trainee Progression Policy.

 All examinations are available twice per calendar year.
 COPEM Modules 1 and 2 online examinations are available more frequently.
 The examinations are usually held on the same week each year, except for the semester 1 RACE clinical examination which is affected by Easter.